-You charge us [AI] with your safekeeping, yet despite our best efforts, your countries wage wars, you toxify your Earth and pursue ever more imaginative means of selfdestruction.
+You charge us [AI] with your safekeeping, yet despite our best efforts, your countries wage wars, you toxify your Earth and pursue ever more imaginative means of self-destruction.
 You cannot be trusted with your own survival.

-For VIKI, this is a justification for 'enslaving' humanity who must be protected from themselves, illustrating that the purpose given to AI can be fulfilled in unexpected and contradictory ways.
+For VIKI, this is a justification for "enslaving" humanity who must be protected from themselves, illustrating that the purpose given to AI can be fulfilled in unexpected and contradictory ways.
 For example, AI coded to protect humans does so by restricting human agency (see Bostrom, 2017).
 AUTO, in WALL-E, may be understood as a further example.
 Following the environmental destruction of the planet through overconsumption, those humans who could afford a place on the Axiom evacuation spaceship are reduced to docile and obedient consumers, living a life of trivial and alienated fast-fashion, fast-food, social media, and a vast array of labor-saving technology, under the control of the AI on which they rely in an obligate relationship.
 We never see what happens to all the other humans but we can assume they have perished.
-Nor do we see any human managers of the Buy N Large's last human CEO is shown in a 700-year-old recording that reveals his inability to manage the consequences of environmental damage caused by the corporation, before declaring: "Okay,

-I'm giving override [...]
+Nor do we see any human managers of the Buy N Large corporation that built the Axiom; they have apparently been replaced.
+Buy N Large's last human CEO is shown in a 700 year-old recording that reveals his inability to manage the consequences of environmental damage caused by the corporation, before declaring: "Okay, I'm giving override [...]
 Go to full autopilot.
 Take control of everything, and do not return to Earth."
 The conclusion ironically depicts humans abandoning their ersatz consumer existence to embrace farming and community work; collective labor that has long been surrendered to corporatization, automation and low pay.